How South Carolina could help Trump make GOP history | KRDO

 Winning both counties would also indicate that any last resistance to Trump within the Republican electorate is fading.
 Both counties have relatively high levels of college graduates, who have been most hostile to the former president in GOP primaries historically.

-Trump massively underperformed among college graduates in Iowa last month and outright lost them to Haley in New Hampshire.
+Trump massively underperformed among college graduates in the Iowa GOP caucuses last month and outright lost them to Haley in the New Hampshire primary.
 He got beaten by Haley among those with an advanced degree (e.g., a masters) in both Iowa and New Hampshire.

-Trump winning college graduates in South Carolina would match what we’re seeing in national polling.
-Both Marquette and Quinnipiac put Trump at 60% of the vote or greater among college graduates (or White college graduates, in the case of Quinnipiac).
-Polling from the end of last year didn’t have Trump anywhere near that mark.
+Trump winning college graduates in the South Carolina primary would match what we’re seeing in national polling of the Republican electorate.
+Both Marquette and Quinnipiac put Trump at 60% of the vote or greater among college graduates in the Republican primary (or White college graduates in the GOP primary, in the case of Quinnipiac).
+Primary polling from the end of last year didn’t have Trump anywhere near that mark.

 Indeed, if the polls are right about Trump, we will be left with one big question: Will he lose anywhere during the primaries?